-Our family often enjoys a Yule log cake on Christmas Eve after a midnight church service.
+Our family enjoys a Yule log cake on Christmas Eve after a midnight church service.
 When the children were young, we'd serve the cake and sing Happy Birthday to Jesus.
-Try these vintage Yule log recipes and make a traditional dessert for your Christmas celebrations.
+Make a traditional dessert cake for your Christmas celebrations.

 Mom's Recipe Scrapbooks (c.
 1920s)